Homemade Pug Food

 Tessa—a highly food-obsessed pug—was put on a canned prescription diet.
 The food looked gross and we soon found that she was losing interest in food.
 She also began experiencing a lot of diarrhea, occasional vomiting, and some coprophagia.
 She wasn't happy and, frankly, neither were we with all the messes there were to clean up.
 There had to be a better way.

 Literature on prevention of canine bladder stones says to avoid feeding dogs "human food."
 It's a stupid blanket statement.
 Humans eat a lot of stuff, some of it good for them, some of it not.
-There's a big difference between feeding your dog Doritos and feeding her a plain chicken breast.
+There's a big difference between feeding your dog Doritos and feeding her some plain chicken.
 Surely, we could devise a homemade dog food—using whole food—that would be appropriate for Tessa.

 After some prodding from my wife, our vet contacted the Minnesota Urolith Center (part of the University of Minnesota's College of Veterinary Medicine), where Tessa's stone had been sent for analysis, and they provided us a list of foods that were acceptable (pdf) and to be avoided (pdf).

-Based on that list, consultation with a veterinary nutritionist, and some experimentation with Tessa, we came up with a diet for her.
+Based on those lists (which include some foods that are not safe for dogs), consultation with a veterinary nutritionist, and some experimentation with Tessa, we came up with a diet for her.
 We can tell you that Tessa never had a recurrence of bladder stones and she lived to a ripe old 15 years.
 (And people always thought she looked much younger.)

-So when, years later, Gretel was diagnosed with bladder stones, we knew just what we were going to do.
-Today, this is what we feed Gretel and Polly (who has no known issues with bladder stones, but she is NUTS about the food):
+So, years later, when Gretel was diagnosed with bladder stones, we knew just what we were going to do.
+Today, this is what we feed Gretel as well as CeeCee (who does not have bladder stones):

 Pug Food (Large Batch Recipe)